 The challenge consists of activities that fit into 6 categories: History, Hiking, Explore, Food/Dining, Education, and Stewardship.

-Each activity is worth points towards a Mount Rainier Explorer badge!
+Each activity is worth points towards an explorer badge!
 They are worth a different number of points based on difficulty and you can choose which to tackle based on your interests.
 Whether you have an afternoon or a week at the park, you should be able to plan an amazing itinerary with these suggestions!

 Here's how to become an Explorer: